 The course gives an overall perspective of agile and lean development in a software-developing organization.
 Agile methods in project organisations constitute only one step towards the realization of an adaptable, quick and efficient product development organization.
 By adapting lean principles (the origin of agile methods) in the entire product development chain, from product management and requirements engineering to delivery and support, true flexibility and efficiency can be achieved without sub-optimization.

 The purpose of this course is to learn and to better understand humans that are key in making software projects successful.
-It includes an understanding of behavior and social aspects of humans as individuals or groups that participate in and drive software engineering.
+It includes an understanding of behaviour and social aspects of humans as individuals or groups that participate in and drive software engineering.
 This course complements the technology and process focus that dominates the software engineering area today.
 The focus is on the individuals and groups in software development and briefly cover results at the organizational level.
 Those that participate in this course will gain knowledge that will help them to better cater the needs of their colleagues as well as employees, build on their strengths as well as overcome their weaknesses, and in turn it helps increase the chances of running successful software projects.

 This course focuses on distributed projects and work in distributed teams, in which software development activities are carried out in multiple locations, and often in different countries.
 The overall goal of this course is to equip software professionals taking the course with the knowledge of fundamental differences of distributed projects, including outsourcing, in comparison with collocated development and skills necessary to overcome the associated challenges.
 The course will cover a set of practices useful for participating in, organizing and managing distributed projects.